 August 14, 1939: Judy and Mickey Rooney arrived at Grand Central Station in New York City where they were greeted by a crowd of over 10,000 people!
 From there they were taken to their hotel, The Waldorf, where they met their teen representatives from the area (chosen from an MGM promotional contest) and gave press interviews.

-August 14, 1939: While in Hartford, Judy met with handwriting expert Muriel Stafford who analyzed Judy’s writing.
+August 14, 1939: While in Hartford (on August 10th), Judy met with handwriting expert Muriel Stafford who analyzed Judy’s writing.
 The results are no big surprise but still fun to read!

 August 14, 1939: More Ozzy ads and photos.